Johoodie007/JusTalk/README.md

 # Psychiatrist App

 ## Overview
-This is a private psychiatrist app designed to recommend psychologists to patients and provide preliminary diagnoses based on symptoms and connect both sides together.
+A psychotherapy app designed to recommend psychologists to patients and provide preliminary diagnoses based on symptoms and connect both sides together.
 It’s developed as a final year project.

 ## Features
 - **User Authentication**